WGBH-MLA/AAPB2/app/views/exhibits/hiv-aids-and-public-broadcasting/4-1989-1994-into-the-second-decade.md

 This episode of the KQED series *Express* includes a segment on Cleve Jones, gay rights activist and founder of the NAMES Project AIDS Memorial Quilt.
 The program covered Jones’s involvement in politics, activism, his HIV diagnosis, and the NAMES Project.
 The NAMES Project AIDS Memorial Quilt requested submissions of quilt panels made in honor of people who died of AIDS-related causes.
 The quilt was displayed across the country beginning in 1987, when it was laid on the National Mall in Washington, D.C.
 At that time, the quilt was larger than a football field and was made up of 1,920 panels.

 <table class="exhibit-image half-image">
 <caption align="bottom" class="exhibit-caption">The NAMES Project AIDS Quilt on display at the National Mall in Washington, D.C.
-Photographs in the Carol M. Highsmith Archive, Library of Congress, Prints and Photographs Division, https://www.loc.gov/pictures/item/2011631696/.</caption>
+Photographs in the Carol M. Highsmith Archive, Library of Congress, Prints and Photographs Division.</caption>
 <tr><td><a href="https://www.loc.gov/pictures/item/2011631696/" target="_blank"><img src="https://s3.amazonaws.com/americanarchive.org/exhibits/memorial-quilt.jpg" class="big-image" alt="The NAMES Project AIDS Quilt on display at the National Mall in Washington, D.C.
 Photographs in the Carol M. Highsmith Archive, Library of Congress, Prints and Photographs Division"/></a></td></tr>
 </table>